top of page

 What Does Mattress Firmness Really Mean?

-Mattress firmness describes how a mattress feels when you lie on it, not how supportive or high-quality it is.
-Firmness exists on a spectrum, typically ranging from soft to extra-firm, and it’s influenced by materials, construction, and how your body interacts with the surface.
+Mattress firmness describes how a mattress feels when you lie on it, not how high-quality or supportive it is.

 Is a Firm Mattress Always Better for Your Back?